 3. GENERAL OBLIGATIONS

-3.1 The User shall use reasonable endeavours to ensure that it does not make any changes to SSCs in force at particular Metering Points which have or may have a materially adverse effect on the discharge of the Company’s statutory and/or regulatory obligations to develop and maintain an efficient, secure, safe, co-ordinated and economical system for the distribution of electricity by increasing the coincidence of Demand on the Distribution System in a way which is likely to infringe the Capacity Headroom so that it is insufficient to allow for normal variations in Demand.
-3.2 The Company shall use reasonable endeavours (i) to issue notices in Load Managed Areas in the following order: Provisional SRN, Firm SRN, and Emergency SRN, and (ii) normally not to issue a notice for a relevant geographic area within 20 Working Days of the Effective Date of the last notice for that area.
+3.1 The User shall use reasonable endeavours to ensure that it (or any agent acting on the user’s behalf):

+does not make any changes to existing Load Switching Regimes or make new applications for Load Switching Regimes in force at particular Metering Points (including at change of Supplier or change of Customer events) which have or may have a materially adverse effect on the discharge of the Company’s statutory and/or regulatory obligations to develop and maintain an efficient, secure, safe, co-ordinated and economical system for the distribution of electricity by increasing the coincidence of Demand on the Distribution System in a way which is likely to threaten Security of Supply; and

+shall only install Switching Devices which comply with all relevant technical standards in force at the date of installation and are technically suitable and properly configured for operation in conjunction with the Company’s Distribution System; and

+shall only install Switching Devices which operate with staggered switching arrangements such that coincident switching with other similar equipment under the control of the User is limited to the extent reasonably possible; and

+shall comply with any restrictions on Load Switching Regimes reasonably required by the Company and notified to the User in accordance with the terms of this Schedule 8

+3.2 The Company shall use reasonable endeavours (i) to issue notices in the following order: advisory notice, Load Managed Area notice,SRN, and Emergency SRN, and (ii) normally not to issue a notice for a relevant geographic area within 20 Working Days of the Effective Date of the last notice for that area.
 Version 6.2

+3A OBLIGATRIONS SPECIFIC TO SMART METERING SYSTEMS

+3A.1 The User shall use reasonable endeavours to ensure that, when appropriate functionality is available, Smart Metering Systems installed by it (or any agent acting on its behalf) are configured:

+to provide Randomised Offset; and

+such that the Randomised Offset Limit is set at a value of no less than 600 and no greater than 1799.

 4. CONSULTATION

 4.1 The User may at any time seek advice concerning operational constraints on the Distribution System from the Company on such reasonable terms as the parties may agree in writing.

+The Company may at any time issue an advisory notice to all Users and other Suppliers concerning potential operational constraints on the Company’s Distribution System, with the intent of avoiding the requirement to designate areas of the Distribution System as Load Managed Areas.

 5. LOAD MANAGED AREAS

 5.1 The Company may from time to time designate areas of the Distribution System as Load Managed Areas where the Company has identified a need to reinforce or extend the capacity of such areas and, prior to issuing a Load Managed Area Notice, has either:

-(a) avoided the need for such reinforcement or extension through a reduction in coincidence of Demand by adopting Customer Demand management to control the timing of load switching; or
+(a) avoided or deferred the need for such reinforcement or extension through limiting the coincidence of Demand by adopting Customer Demand management to control the Load Switching Regimes; or

-(b) reasonably believes that such reinforcement or extension would be avoided through a reduction in coincidence of Demand by Suppliers adopting Customer Demand management to control the timing of load switching.
+(b) reasonably believes that such reinforcement or extension would be avoided or deferred through limiting the coincidence of Demand by Suppliers adopting Customer Demand management to control Load Switching Regimes.

+5.1A The Company shall normally not designate an area of the Distribution System as a Load Managed Area unless it has been assigned a Load Index of LI3 or greater.

 5.2 A Load Managed Area Notice shall be sent to the User, all other Suppliers and the Authority.